zvector/fate/README.md

 # Deferral

-A **deferral** is a stateful callback device used to manage the eventualities of asynchronous operations.
+A **deferral** is a stateful callback device used to manage the eventualities of synchronous and asynchronous operations.

 ## Background